cloverdx/cloverdx-server-docker/README.md

 Useful options of the ``docker run`` commands (see [documentation](https://docs.docker.com/config/containers/resource_constraints/)):

-* ``--cpus=<value>`` - portion of host CPUs the container can use.
+- ``--cpus=<value>`` - portion of host CPUs the container can use.
 For example, ``--cpus=1.5`` allows at most one and a half CPU of all the host's CPUs.
 Available in Docker 1.13 and higher.
-* ``--cpu-shares=<value>`` - value is a weight of the container, and containers running on a host get their share of CPU cycles based on their weight.
+- ``--cpu-shares=<value>`` - value is a weight of the container, and containers running on a host get their share of CPU cycles based on their weight.
 Default weight is ``1024``, which also translates into 1 CPU core from the point of view of Java.
-For example setting this to ``4096`` will cause Java to see 4 CPU cores.
+For example, setting this to ``4096`` will cause Java to see 4 CPU cores.

-We recommend setting multiple CPU cores for the docker image, e.g. ``--cpus=4``.
+We recommend using multiple CPU cores for the docker image, e.g. ``--cpus=4``.

 ## Timezone